Robin-Lai-YY/CPEN400Q-Final-Project/README.md

 The scripts used for generating the data in the report are in `scripts/`.
 These are not part of the public API, but might be interesting regardless, as examples of how the library can be used.

+## Software Limitations
+We found that `jax.vmap` is incompatible with the noise model in Qiskit Aer.
+As a workaround, we use a regular loop to replace `jax.vmap` when running the circuit on a noisy device.

 ### Development notes